nvpro-samples/vk_gaussian_splatting/README.md

 The pipeline is invoked using the **instanceCount** value stored in the **indirect parameters buffer**, which was previously incremented during the **distance computation stage**.
 The process remains fully **GPU-driven**, as the **indirect buffer eliminates the need for CPU readback or control**.
 The sorting operation is performed **in-place**, meaning the **indices buffer is directly reordered** based on the computed distances.
 Once sorting is complete, the **sorted indices buffer** is ready for rendering, ensuring that splats are processed **back-to-front** for correct **alpha compositing**.

-Since we use the valuable third-party Vulkan Radix Sort library from [jaesung-cs/vulkan_radix_sort](https://github.com/jaesung-cs/vulkan_radix_sort), we will not go into detail describing the radix sort pipeline.
+Since we use the third-party Vulkan Radix Sort library from [jaesung-cs/vulkan_radix_sort](https://github.com/jaesung-cs/vulkan_radix_sort), we will not go into detail describing the radix sort pipeline.
 However, those interested can refer to the github project, where the implementation resides.

 Finally, a last memory barrier is added to ensure the availability of the sorted indices buffer for the stages of the graphics pipeline.

-> Dist/cull/sort process could use only one pipeline but using 3rdparty lib for radix. otherwise would use a single compute pipeline with semaphores ?
+> TODO: Dist/cull/sort process could use only one pipeline but using 3rdparty lib for radix prevents this.

-### Indirect Draw Calls

-Since both distance computation and sorting are performed entirely on the GPU, we use **indirect draw calls** to invoke the graphics pipeline, ensuring that the entire process remains **GPU-driven** without requiring CPU intervention.
-The **indirect parameters buffer** acts as the bridge, providing the necessary parameters to drive the selected graphics pipeline.

-* Vertex Shader Pipeline → The **instanceCount** field in the indirect parameters buffer determines the number of instances to be processed by **vkCmdDrawIndexedIndirect**.
-* Mesh Shader Pipeline → The **groupCountX** field in the indirect parameters buffer specifies the number of groups to be processed by **drawMeshTaskIndirect**.

-This approach ensures that the rendering process is fully dynamic and efficient, with the number of instances or groups automatically adapting to the number of visible splats after sorting.

 ## Data Flow Using CPU-Based Sorting